-A.) Direct the Program to establish your NEST Account as a Traditional IRA.
+- A.) Direct the Program to establish your Colorado SecureSavings Account as a Traditional IRA - B.) If Contributions have already been made to your Roth IRA, direct the Program to establish a Traditional IRA for all subsequent contributions to your Colorado SecureSavings Account and complete the necessary form to recharacterize prior Contributions to the Roth IRA, together with attributable net income, by your tax filing deadline (including any extensions) for the year in which the Contribution to your Roth IRA was made. - C.) Alternatively, you may opt out of contributing to your Colorado SecureSavings Account.

-B.) If Contributions have already been made to your Roth IRA, direct the Program to establish a Traditional IRA for all subsequent Contributions to your NEST Account and complete the necessary form to recharacterize prior Contributions to the Roth IRA, together with attributable net income, by your tax filing deadline (including any extensions) for the year in which the Contribution to your Roth IRA was made.C.)
-Or, you may opt out of contributing to your NEST Account.
-If you are ineligible and fail to take timely action on the options above, you will be subject to tax penalties on amounts contributed to your NEST Account.
+If you are ineligible and fail to take timely action on the options above, you will be subject to tax penalties on amounts contributed to your Colorado SecureSavings Account.

 Your Contributions.
-If you do not opt out, an Account will be established on your behalf and your Employer will withhold and contribute 5% of your Compensation to your Account each pay period.
-This amount will increase by 1% in January each year until a maximum of 10% of your Compensation is reached.
+Contributions under the Program are made to a Roth IRA set up for you.
+Unless you request otherwise, all of your Contributions will be placed into a Roth IRA.
+If you want to change your Account to a Traditional IRA, you must contact the Program Administrator using the contact information below.
+Your eligibility to contribute to a Roth IRA is affected by your income, your marital status and, if you are married and file a joint tax return, by your spouse's income.
+If you do not opt out, an Account will be established on your behalf and your Employer will withhold and contribute 5% of your Compensation to your Account each pay period which will increase by 1% in January of each year until a maximum of 8% of your Compensation is reached.
 Contributions for any year will cease when total Contributions have exceeded the maximum amount of Contributions that may be made to an IRA for that year (without regard to any Roth IRA income limits).
 Employees are responsible for monitoring contributions to non-Program accounts.

 Accessing Your Money.
-You will always have access to your money, even if you take a new job, move to a job in another state, start working for an employer that offers a retirement plan, or retire.
+You will always have access to your money, even if you move to a job in another state, start working for an employer that offers a retirement plan, or retire.
 You can keep your money in your Account, roll it over into another eligible IRA or to an eligible retirement account, or take your money out entirely - it's your money and your decision although some taxes or penalties may apply depending on when or for what purposes you withdraw your money.
 For information on potential taxes and penalties, see the Custodial Account Agreement, Disclosure Statement and Financial Disclosure.

 Program Governance and Administration.
-The Board is responsible for the establishment, implementation, and maintenance of the Program.
-The following entities provide services for the Program: Vestwell State Savings, LLC ("Program Administrator") serves as the administrator for the Program that handles the day-to-day program operations including employer and investor technology solutions, recordkeeping, and administrative services.
-The Bank of New York Investment Servicing Trust Company (the "IRA Custodian") provides fund accounting, transfer agency services, operation, and customer support services.
-The Bank of New York is the custodian of the investments in the portfolios and of the municipal securities in the Accounts (the "Bank") and Blackrock and State Street Global Advisors are the investment managers of the Underlying Investments (each an "Investment Manager" and together, the "Investment Managers").
+The Colorado Secure Savings Program Board (the "Board") is responsible for the establishment, implementation, and maintenance of the Program.
+The Board has selected the following entities to deliver services for the Program: Vestwell State Savings, LLC ("Program Administrator") serves as the administrator for the Program that handles the day-to-day program operations including employer and investor technology solutions, recordkeeping, and administrative services.
+The Bank of New York Investment Servicing Trust Company (the IRA Custodian") provides fund accounting, transfer agency services, operation, and customer support services, The Bank of New York is the custodian of the investments in the portfolios and of the municipal securities in the Accounts (the "Bank") and Blackrock and State Street Global Advisors are the investment managers of the Underlying Investments ("each an Investment Manager" and together, the "Investment Managers").